 The Tara Building Is Designed For Wellbeing At Work

-At The Tara Building, Dublin’s premium coworking space in the city centre, the careful design of the architecture, layout and artwork provides a Building especially constructed to encourage thoughtfulness and to fire up the imagination of all those in our Community.
-The Refreshment Stations are set away from the Hot Desks and Meeting Spaces so Members can enjoy a quiet chat and the provision of a Roof Terrace Garden offers a discrete space for longer conversations.
-The Private Facebook Members Group and Instagram Closed Friends Group offers members a shared spot to share Content meaningfully.
+At The Tara Building, Dublin’s premium coworking space in the city centre, the careful design of the architecture, layout and artwork provides a building specially constructed to encourage thoughtfulness and to fire up the imagination of all those in our Community.
+The Refreshment Stations are set away from the Hot Desks, Offices and Meeting Spaces so Members can enjoy a quiet chat and the provision of a Roof Terrace Garden offers a discrete space for longer conversations.
+The Private Facebook Members Group and Instagram Closed Friends Group offer members a shared spot to share Content meaningfully.

 April Is ‘Stress Awareness Month’